- Running RStudio in Your Web Browser

 #!/bin/bash #SBATCH --job-name=R-serial # create a short name for your job #SBATCH --nodes=1 # node count #SBATCH --ntasks=1 # total number of tasks across all nodes #SBATCH --cpus-per-task=1 # cpu-cores per task (>1 if multi-threaded tasks) #SBATCH --mem-per-cpu=4G # memory per cpu-core (4G per cpu-core is default) #SBATCH --time=00:01:00 # total run time limit (HH:MM:SS) #SBATCH --mail-type=all # send email on start, end and fault #SBATCH --mail-user=<YourNetID>@princeton.edu module purge Rscript myscript.R

-If you built a package with the gsl or gdal modules loaded then you will need to add module load gsl or module load gdal, respectively, before the Rscript command in the script above.
+If you built a package with the gsl module loaded then you will need to add module load gsl/<version> before the Rscript command in the script above.

 Follow the commands below to run your first R script on Della, for example:

-$ ssh <YourNetID>@della.princeton.edu $ cd /scratch/gpfs/<YourNetID> $ git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop $ cd hpc_beginning_workshop/RC_example_jobs/serial_R # edit email address in job.slurm $ sbatch job.slurm
+$ ssh <YourNetID>@della.princeton.edu $ cd /scratch/gpfs/<YourNetID> $ git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop $ cd hpc_beginning_workshop/serial_R # edit email address in job.slurm $ sbatch job.slurm

 There is a similar example to that above for the Adroit cluster here.